javiervilchezl/wp-products-purchased-together-jvl/README.md

 ## Install

 Download it compressed in zip, in your WordPress plugins panel select upload plugin, then activate it.
-You will have a configuration menu for the plugin in your WordPress dashboard, with the name "WPSE Search Engine".
+You will have a configuration menu for the plugin in your WordPress dashboard, with the name "Purchased Together JVL".

 ## Setting